OctopusDeploy/OctoProduct/chapter1.md

 There is a one to many relationship between deployments and targets.
 For example, if you had three virtual machines configured as tentacle targets, with each of the targets having the role `webapp`, and a deployment step configured to execute on targets with the role of `webapp`, the step would perform the deployment three times - one for each target.

-Workers are interchangeable execution locations where steps can be run without a target, or on behalf of a target.
+Workers are interchangeable compute resources where steps can be run without a target, or on behalf of a target.
 When a worker is required, one is selected from a worker pool, the step is executed, and the worker is returned to the pool.

 All Kubernetes steps in Octopus run on a worker, on behalf of a target.
 :::

 The **Role** field defines the role that will be assigned to the newly created Kubernetes target.
-The first step will create targets with the role `frontend` to represent our web application, and the second step will create targets with the role `backend` to represent our database
+The first step will create targets with the role `frontend` to represent our web application, and the second step will create targets with the role `database` to represent our database.

 The **Namespace** field defines the Kubernetes namespace that will host the service account, role and role binding created by the step.
 The first step will create a namespace called `#{Octopus.Environment.Name | ToLower}-database`, and the second step will create a namespace called `#{Octopus.Environment.Name | ToLower}-frontend`.
 We make use of variable templates to build the final value from the name of the environment and a fixed suffix.